HenrikSamuelsson/learning-gnu-make/README.md

 Assuming that Make have been installed so can you now go the following [subsection](subsections/running-make) where Make will be taken for an initial test run.

-Execution of Make requires a text file that with the name *makefile* that holds instructions for what shall be done.
-The makefile is typically written by software developers in parallel with writing code for the software as a part of the development process.

 The content of a makefile is based around a type of instruction known as a *rule*.
 In the next section so will a makefile be constructed with a rule to compile a C program.